 A 50% allocation in cash (not bonds) with the rest in equities is pretty conservative.
 It basically says, “There’s a lot of uncertainty out there and I don’t have much conviction and want to play it safe.”
 I’m usually 70-85% equities on average and the rest bonds/stocks.
 I realize I will never get super rich being up just 10-15% a year, but with the 10-year yield at only 2%, I’ve decided that 10% is my hurdle rate of return for practically all asset classes.

-When your mother fund starts getting chunky, capital preservation and decreased volatility is what you start to seek.
-Let’s say you max out your 401K or whatever retirement vehicle you have every year for 20 years.
-You’ll probably have $500,000-$1,000,000 after performance and company match.
-The $17,000 a year contribution doesn’t make a big difference anymore because a 10% return on $500,000 is $50,000.
+The $19,500 a year contribution doesn’t make a big difference anymore because a 10% return on $500,000 is $50,000.
 If you end up losing 20% one year, that’s $100,000 gone!
-At a $17,000 a year 401K max contribution, that will take 6 years to make that money back!
+At a $19,500 a year 401K max contribution, that will take 6 years to make that money back!
 The more you have, the more careful you need to be with your money.

-* Manage Your Finances In One Place: Get a handle on your finances by signing up with Personal Capital.
-They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
-Before Personal Capital, I had to log into eight different systems to track 28 different accounts (brokerage, multiple banks, 401K, etc) to track my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and when my CDs are expiring.
-If you are interested, they can even provide tailored financial advice for a small fee much cheaper than traditional wealth managers.
+Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
+Now, I can just log into Personal Capital to see how my stock accounts are doing and how my net worth is progressing.
+I can also see how much I’m spending every month.